CorndelWithSoftwire/DevOps-Course-FAQs/EPA/professional_discussion.md

 ### Continuous Learning & Development
 Pass Criteria:
-* Explains the CPD undertaken by themselves in order to keep up with cutting edge technologies and maintain appropriate certifications.
+* Explains the CPD (Continuing Professional Development) undertaken by themselves in order to keep up with cutting edge technologies and maintain appropriate certifications.
 * Explains how they invest in others continuous learning and activities and the impact this has on their own development.

 Distinction Criteria: